 Blocksy implements a number of performance enhancements right inside the core, which makes it super speedy.
 Though, we know that some of you, developers, would like to adjust some of these settings.
 The Performance Pane was created just for that.
-It lets you adjust settings such as the method of outputting the customiser’s CSS values, disabling WordPress’ built in Emojis script and turning on the Image Lazy Loading feature.
+It lets you adjust settings such as the method of generating the customiser’s CSS values, disabling WordPress’ built in Emojis script, storing Gravatars locally and turning on or off the Image Lazy Loading feature.

 Dynamic CSS Output